 This technique began to become popular as a result of a competition held in 1868 in Iverslokken (Norway).
-It inluded slalom, cross-country and jumping.
+It included slalom, cross-country and jumping.
 Nordheim, thanks to the technique heel bindings, surprised his rivals taking a leap of 18 meters and making reception with the telemark style, with the typical genuflection.
-In that moment, telemark started to become popular in Europe and later in the United States, where it was imported by sailors Scandinavia.
+At that moment, telemark started to become popular in Europe and later in the United States, where it was imported by sailors Scandinavia.
 Telemark technique was pushed aside when the Austrian Zdarky Matias (1856-1940) perfected the first fixing that held the heel tables, which allowed to chain a series of turns.
 He was the one publishing the first manual about systematic teaching skiing (1896) and therefore he became the father of alpine skiing.
 In the Alps, telemark fell into oblivion before the progression and evolution of the material for the alpine practice mode.
-Not until the early 1970s when the United States, specifically at the Crested Butte Colorado resort, Telemark began to be practiced and developed as an individual speciality.
+Not until the early 1970s when the United States, specifically at the Crested Butte Colorado resort, Telemark began to be practised and developed as an individual speciality.

-The specialty of Telemark in Spain is recent: its first official championship was in 2006, but in the Nordic and Alpine countries, its practice is widespread among fans that like to go back to basics skiing.
+The speciality of Telemark in Spain is recent: its first official championship was in 2006, but in the Nordic and Alpine countries, its practice is widespread among fans that like to go back to basics skiing.

 The Parallel Sprint

-It's like the Sprint race, but in this one two Sprint length courses are set, and races compete side by side.
+It's like the Sprint race, but in this one, two Sprint length courses are set, and races compete side by side.